 Victimhood Mentality: Your enemy is within

 Life continues to be difficult for many.
 Government dissatisfaction endures regardless of who sits in Malacañang.
-Meantime, ‘leftists communist groups’ recruit young minds as if its the solution.
+Meantime, ‘leftists communist groups’ recruit young minds.
 If you hate the government, the solution begins in mentality.

 1. “Puro sat-sat, kulang sa gawa“

 It’s easy to blame others but not be part of the solution.
 Just look at hundreds of memes that criticize nearly everything.
 Instead of faultfinding, consider how our capitalist Asian neighbors rose from ashes.
 They focused on skills, education, and hard work.

 2. “Talangka mentality”

 “Talangka” mentality remains in our culture.
 Filipinos can be so vindictive we judge leaders based on their weakness, even if they’ve accomplished something good.
 Constantly pulling leaders down is throwing garbage in your own backyard.
 Don’t shoot yourself in the foot.

 → Seductive idols of a Christian leader

 More students are turning to an ultra-left ideology rooted in atheism.
 They think they know better.
-We must learn from past mistakes but we must fix our eyes on the future collectively.
+We must learn from past mistakes, but we must fix our eyes on the future.
 Our leaders may fail us, but God placed them for a reason.
 (Daniel 2:21)

-Satan wouldn’t want a government God instituted to be victorious.
+Satan wouldn’t want a victorious government.
 If our leaders fail, our society falters.
 If you believe God is in control, pray for your leaders.

 If you believe God is in control, pray for your leaders